MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/upgrade-party-gab.md

     + Decision making roles
     + Loyalty levels

-5. In the customer engagement app, disable the following plug-in steps:
+5. In the customer engagement app, disable the following plugin steps.
+Contact support to disable the plugin:

     + Account Update